srosanba/sas-consort-experimental/README.md

 <kbd>![rough](https://github.com/srosanba/sas-consort-experimental/blob/master/img/rough.png)</kbd>

 This initial diagram is a throw-away.
 It's only purpose is to allow us to create the OUTFILE which contains the information about the width and height of each of the outlines that were drawn.
+The OUTFILE is created as a CSV, which when viewed in Excel looks like this.

 <kbd>![outfile](https://github.com/srosanba/sas-consort-experimental/blob/master/img/outfile.png)</kbd>

-Now that we know the height of each of the boxes, it becomes a simple algebra problem to calculate how much total vertical space the boxes use.
+Now that we know the height of each of the boxes (`DATAHEIGHT`), it becomes a simple algebra problem to calculate how much total vertical space the boxes use.
 We then divide the remaining space up between the rows to equally space the boxes vertically.

 <kbd>![bettery](https://github.com/srosanba/sas-consort-experimental/blob/master/img/bettery.png)</kbd>

-We also now know the width of each of the boxes, so it is equally as simple to calculate how much total horizontal space the boxes use.
+We also now know the width of each of the boxes (`DATAWIDTH`), so it is equally as simple to calculate how much total horizontal space the boxes use.
 We then divide the remaining space up between the columns to equally space the boxes horizontally.

 <kbd>![betterx](https://github.com/srosanba/sas-consort-experimental/blob/master/img/betterx.png)</kbd>